Umuzi-org/ACN-syllabus/content/topics/java-specific/oop-basics/_index.md

 In Object-oriented programming, abstraction is a process of hiding the implementation details from the user, only the functionality will be provided to the user.
 In other words, the user will have the information on what the object does instead of how it does it.

 An every day example of abstraction is driving a car.
 When you turn on the ignition you just turn a key, the car does a whole lot of things under the hood.
-The starter motor and carberator is abstracted.
+The starter motor and carburetor is abstracted.
 You don't need to know how that stuff works in order to work a car.

 In Java there is a thing called an Abstract Class.
 This is not to be confused with the principle of abstraction.
 You can achieve abstraction without using abstract classes.
 A lot of people get these concepts mixed up.